-- Bonuses that you receive will not be considered Compensation. - Overtime pay will not be included in the Compensation. - Secondary appointments will not be considered Compensation. - Amounts deemed to be compensation that relate to an automatic enrollment cafeteria plan where you fail to provide proof of insurance will be excluded when determining your Compensation.
+Amounts deemed to be compensation that relate to an automatic enrollment cafeteria plan where you fail to provide proof of insurance will be excluded when determining your Compensation.

 If you receive payments from your Employer within 2 1⁄2 months after severing your employment, any regular pay for services you performed prior to severance will be included in Compensation.
-Other post-severance payments will affect your Compensation as described below
+Other post-severance payments will affect your Compensation as described below.

-- Unused accrued sick, vacation or other leave that you are entitled to cash out will be excluded from Compensation for purposes of amounts contributed by your Employer. - Amounts received under a nonqualified unfunded deferred compensation program will be excluded from Compensation.
+- Unused accrued sick, vacation or other leave that you are entitled to cash out will be excluded from Compensation for purposes of Deferrals, Nondeductible Employee Contributions and Mandatory Employee Contributions. - Amounts received under a nonqualified unfunded deferred compensation program will be excluded from Compensation.